hpi-dhc/xmen/README.md

 We provide pre-trained models, based on automatically translated versions of MedMentions (see [notebooks/01_Translation.ipynb](notebooks/01_Translation.ipynb)).

-Instead of fitting the Cross-encoder model, you can just load the pre-trained model from disk, e.g., for a French model:
+Instead of fitting the Cross-encoder model, you can just load a pre-trained model, e.g., for French:

 ```
-rr = CrossEncoderReranker.load('../models/fr_ce_medmentions', device=0)
+rr = CrossEncoderReranker.load('phlobo/xmen-fr-ce-medmentions', device=0)
 ```

-The pre-trained models are available here: [TODO]()
+The pre-trained models are available on the Hugging Face Hub: https://huggingface.co/models?library=xmen

 ## 💡 Pre- and Post-processing